JakeDavisCodes/mystitron/devLog.md

 ### Day 10
 I had chores to do around the house, gym day, and a long work night so I won't be able to code today.

+### Day 11
+I have some extra time this morning to get in some work, I'm going to get in some of the basic routes including Signin / SignUp.